apecloud/kubeblocks/docs/api_docs/kubeblocks-for-starrocks/manage-starrocks.md

 ## Create a cluster

 KubeBlocks implements a `Cluster` CRD to define a cluster.
-Here is an example of creating a Weaviate cluster.
+Here is an example of creating a StarRocks cluster.

 ```yaml
 cat <<EOF | kubectl apply -f -